Current Repo Rate: 2022_WC

 Reverse Repo Rate:

-The interest that the RBI must pay when borrowing money from financial institutions is known as the Reverse Repo Rate.
+The interest that the RBI must pay when borrowing funds from financial institutions is known as the Reverse Repo Rate.
 The Reverse Repo Rate regulates liquidity in the market in order to reduce inflation.
-With a higher interest rate, banks are more likely to lend money to the RBI, which helps reduce the market's surplus liquidity.
+With a higher interest rate, banks are more likely to lend funds to the RBI, which helps reduce the market's surplus liquidity.

 Type Rate